modir/using-laminas-framework-book/version2/docs/filters.md

 // The expected filter's output is the 'how to start a business in 10 days'.
 ~~~

-I> The @`StringToUpper` filter (converting a string to uppercase letters) is a "mirror reflection"
+> The @`StringToUpper` filter (converting a string to uppercase letters) is a "mirror reflection"
-I> of the @`StringToLower` filter and can be used by analogy.
+> of the @`StringToLower` filter and can be used by analogy.
 By that reason, we do not cover the @`StringToUpper`
-I> filter in this section.
+> filter in this section.

 #### PregReplace Filter